 How To Thaw Frozen Raw Dog Food

-Basically, you can either take it out of the freezer and let it thaw in the fridge, which can take anywhere between 1-2 days, depending on the volume.
+Basically, you can either take it out of the freezer and let it thaw in the fridge.
+That takes anywhere between 1-2 days, depending on the volume.

 The other method is to put the frozen dog food in a bowl with cold water and let it thaw that way.

-Raw With Veggies Or Without?
+Raw Dog Food With Veggies Or Without?